joeroe/joeroe.github.io/cv.md

 ## Research interests

-* Statistics and computational methods in archaeology
+* Computational archaeology and archaeostatistics
-* Quantitative approaches to human palaeo-ecology
+* Human palaeoecology
-* Late Palaeolithic and Neolithic of Southwest Asia, Eastern Europe and the Eurasian steppe
+* Palaeolithic and Neolithic of Southwest Asia, Eastern Europe and the Eurasian steppe
-* Archaeological survey and spatial analysis
+* Digital recording and informatics in archaeological survey
-* Cultural evolution and the application of evolutionary theory to archaeology
+* Cultural evolution and evolutionary theory in archaeology

 ## Publications